Middletown, Rhode Island: History

+Middletown also maintains its "small-town charm" with scenic vistas of the Atlantic Ocean, world-class beaches, hiking trails and open spaces.

 Geography

 According to the United States Census Bureau, the town has a total area of 14.9 square miles (38.7 km2), of which 13.0 square miles (33.6 km2) is land and 2.0 square miles (5.1 km2; 13.18%) is water.
 Middletown was known as the "farming community" of Aquidneck Island.
 Today most of the developed land is located towards the western part of the town, while what is left of its rural heritage is primarily towards the east.
 Middletown also has several beaches.

 The census-designated place of Newport East and part of the Melville CDP lie within the town boundaries.

 Parks and beaches

-Middletown is home to Sachuest Point National Wildlife Refuge, as well as two beaches:
+Middletown is home to Sachuest Point National Wildlife Refuge, as well as public two beaches and a myriad of open space and recreational opportunities: